thierrydumas/autoencoder_based_image_compression/README.md

 python setup.py build_ext --inplace
 ```
 1. Compilation of HEVC/H.265.
 On Ubuntu, use the Makefile at "HM-16.15/build/linux/makefile".
 On Windows, use Visual Studio 2015 and the solution file at "HM-16.15/build/HM_vc2015.sln".
-See [HEVCSoftwareWebPage](https://hevc.hhi.fraunhofer.de/) for more information.
+For more information, see [HEVCSoftwareWebPage](https://hevc.hhi.fraunhofer.de/).